Poh Li San

 A recipient of the Singapore Armed Forces Merit Scholarship (Women), Poh was a helicopter pilot in the Republic of Singapore Air Force (RSAF) and the first female aide-de-camp to President S. R. Nathan.
-After leaving the RSAF in 2010, she joined the Changi Airport Group and rose to the position of Vice President.
+After leaving the RSAF in 2010, she joined the Changi Airport Group and rose to the position of Senior Vice President.

 Education

 Poh attended Dunman High School and Temasek Junior College before graduating from the University of Illinois Urbana–Champaign in 1998 with a Bachelor of Science with highest honours degree in engineering and a Bachelor of Arts with summa cum laude and highest distinction degree in economics.
 She was awarded the Bronze Tablet for graduating top 3% in her cohort.

 Career

 Military career

 Poh was awarded the Singapore Armed Forces Merit Scholarship (Women) in 1994 and began her military career with the Republic of Singapore Air Force (RSAF) as a helicopter pilot after completing her education.
 She flew the Super Puma helicopter in 125 Squadron, Sembawang Airbase.
 Poh was a Search and Rescue pilot and was part of the SAF Humanitarian and Relief mission to Aceh following the Boxing Day Tsunami.

-In 2003, Poh assumed the role of Assistant Director of the Future Systems Technology Directorate under the Ministry of Defence (MINDEF) and led the development of the latest technologies and formulated long term force development strategies and new war-fighting concepts for the SAF.
+In 2003, Poh assumed the role of Assistant Director of the Future Systems Technology Directorate under the Ministry of Defence (MINDEF) and led the development of the technologies and formulated long term force development strategies and new war-fighting concepts for the SAF.
 In 2005, Poh was made Flight Commander of 125 Squadron, Sembawang Airbase.

 In July 2006, Poh was appointed to be the first female aide-de-camp to then President S. R. Nathan.
 She was responsible for planning and organising state-level visits, meetings, ceremonies, and events.

 In May 2010, Poh left the RSAF and attained the rank Major and joined Changi Airport Group.